Daniele-Gregori/ResourceFunctions/README.md

 * [AssociateColumns](https://resources.wolframcloud.com/FunctionRepository/resources/AssociateColumns/): create associations among columns of a tabular.

-To see their documentation, click the corresponding links.
+To read their documentation, click the corresponding links.

 The most important one, FindClosedForm, has also a [separate repository](https://github.com/Daniele-Gregori/FindClosedForm).